menu

 Overall, Pacific Junction’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small city, Pacific Junction does not have a public transit system used by locals to get to and from work.
+Pacific Junction is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-Pacific Junction ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.79% of people over 25 have a college degree.
+In terms of college education, Pacific Junction ranks among the least educated cities in the nation, as only 0.79% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Pacific Junction in 2018 was $22,504, which is low income relative to Iowa and the nation.
 This equates to an annual income of $90,016 for a family of four.